opentelekomcloud/docs/lts/user-guide/deleting-a-log-transfer-task.md

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >-   Deleting log transfer tasks will stop transferring any logs.
 Therefore, exercise caution when performing this deletion operation.
->-   After a log transfer task is deleted, the logs that have been transferred to your OBS bucket will be continually stored.
+>-   After a log transfer task is deleted, the logs that have been transferred to your Object Storage Service \(OBS\) bucket will be continually stored.

 ## Prerequisites<a name="section60196570174813"></a>